SuperAwesomeLTD/sa-web-sdk/docs_src/WebSDK/GettingStarted.md

 If you haven't already registered your app on the SuperAwesome Dashboard, you can do that by going to [http://dashboard.superawesome.tv](http://dashboard.superawesome.tv).
+Before we approve your user, you can start testing with our [demo placements](/docs/websdk/Demo%20Placements).

 ![](/doc_files/WebSDK/dashboard.png "Registering an app on the dashboard")